albertz/commandergenius/readme.txt

 If you'll add new libs - add them to project/jni/, copy Android.mk from existing lib, and add libname to project/jni/<yourapp>/Android.mk
+If lib contains "configure" script - go to lib dir and execute command "../launchConfigureLib.sh" - it will launch "configure" with appropriate environment and will create the "config.h" file at least, though linking will most probably fail because of ranlib - just edit Android.mk to compile lib sources and remove all tools and tests.

 The ARM architecture has some limitations which you have to be aware about - if you'll access integer that's not 4-byte aligned you'll get garbage instead of correct value,